magic-wormhole/magic-wormhole/docs/api.md

 ## Serialization

-(this section is speculative: this code has not yet been written)
+(NOTE: this section is speculative: this code has not yet been written)

 Wormhole objects can be serialized.
 This can be useful for apps which save their own state before shutdown, and restore it when they next start up